New York cancels presidential primary because of coronavirus

 TARA READE ALLEGATIONS SPUR EX-SANDERS STAFFERS TO BLAST BIDEN, CHALLENGE BERNIE'S SUPPORT

+The pro-Sanders group, Our Revolution, claimed officials are "suppressing" the votes of Sanders supporters.

+“Suppressing the Sanders vote in New York will again lead to attacks on the Party across the nation and harm the volunteer effort that our group and others are building,” said Paco Fabian, the group’s communications and campaigns director.
+“What is the possible motivation here besides trying to return control of 274 delegates to the bureaucratic party.
+Apparently, The NY State Board of Elections thinks democracy is a beauty contest.”

-The canceling of the primary – which was originally scheduled to be held Tuesday before being postponed to June 23 -- complicates the delegate selection process.
-There were 274 convention delegates at stake in New York's primary.
-While it's clear Biden’s the presumptive nominee, there are other things - like party platform and rules --that delegates vote on at conventions.
+The canceling of the primary – which was originally scheduled to be held Tuesday before being postponed to June 23 -- complicates the delegate selection process as there were 274 convention delegates at stake in New York's primary.
+While it's clear Biden’s the presumptive nominee, there are other things -- like party platform and rules --that delegates vote on at conventions.

 "Any substantive change to a state's first determining step in allocating delegates like this one will need to be reviewed by the DNC's Rules and By-Laws Committee," David Bergstein, a Democratic National Committee spokesman, told Fox News.
 "Once the state party submits an updated selection plan on how they plan on allocating delegates, the committee will look at that plan and make a determination."